lexicHQ/docs/api-access.md

 ![](./block-copy.png)

-This will bring up share dialog, copy the identifier to use it inside the button template:
+This will bring up the share dialog, copy the identifier to use it inside an UI element(e.g. button template):

 ![](./block-identifier.png)

-**Note**: The bot must be connected to a channel to obtain the unique identifer.
+**Note**: The bot must be connected to a channel in order to obtain the unique identifer.

 :::